-Tucked away on a half-mile stretch of undeveloped, lush Caribbean landscape and pristine, pink-tinted sand, you'll find Zemi Beach House on Shoal Bay East — one of the best beaches on Anguilla.
-A newcomer to the island's robust hotel scene, the 65-key luxury resort has quickly earned its stake in paradise for its award-winning spa housed in a 300-year-old Thai tea house, two vitality pools, chic cabanas, daily yoga, and a luxurious cocktail bar that exclusively serves the oldest rum in the world.
-The sun-filled rooms and suites are designed with natural Caribbean wood and sandstone, opening out to a spacious private balcony (every room has one) or directly onto the baby-soft sand from the beachfront villas.
-The resort is easily accessible for any type of jetsetter by a short ten-minute flight or 20-minute ferry from the nearby island of St. Maarten.
+Zemi Beach House lies tucked away along a half-mile stretch of undeveloped, lush Caribbean landscape with pristine, pink-tinted sand on Shoal Bay, which consistently ranks as one of Anguilla's best beaches.
+A relative newcomer to the island's robust hotel scene and part of LXR Hotels & Resorts, the luxury arm of the Hilton portfolio, Zemi quickly earned its place in paradise for its award-winning spa (housed in a 300-year-old Thai tea house), three pools (the infinity pool has an aquarium window), chic cabanas, a fitness center and morning yoga, a kids club that offers mermaid lessons, and a cocktail bar that serves the oldest rum in the world.
+Sun-filled rooms and suites designed with natural Caribbean wood and sandstone open onto spacious private balconies or terraces or directly onto baby-soft sand from the beachfront villas.
+It's all easily accessible by a short ten-minute flight or a 20-minute ferry from St. Maarten.

 At a Glance

-The Vibe: Beachy and modern Caribbean oasis with five-star service and plenty of privacy to allow you to seriously relax.
+The Vibe: A beachy and modern Caribbean oasis with five-star service and plenty of privacy makes for some serious relaxation.

 Standout Detail: The sexy Rhum Room, with dark rum-colored couches and sleek glass tumblers feels like a modern pirate’s cellar.
-The on-site “rummelier,” serves flights of more than 100 rare single-batch rhums and shares the island’s history as a sugarcane producer for more than 500 years.
-He’ll also give you a rundown on the difference between rum and rhum — should you rather drink like a local.
+An on-site "rommelier" serves flights of more than 140 rare, single-batch rhums and shares the island’s five-century history as a sugarcane producer.
+He’ll also explain the difference between rum and rhum — should you rather drink like a local.

-This Place Is Perfect For: Couples who want to check in for full do-not-disturb mode, wellness enthusiasts who want to get their zen on, and globe-trotting families who look for full-service amenities and plenty of activities for the kids.
+This Place Is Perfect For: Couples who want to be in do-not-disturb mode, wellness enthusiasts who want to get their zen on, and globetrotting families looking for full-service amenities and plenty of activities for the kids.

-On Site: The award-winning, indoor/outdoor, 15,000-square-foot Thai House Spa is nestled inside an authentic, 300-year-old Thai home that was transported from Thailand to Anguilla in the 1980s.
-It was carefully restored and has the first and only hammam on the island.
-The nine treatment rooms and oversized private suites are designed with Thai carved mahogany walls and hanging lanterns.
-Also on site: a sun deck for mud and salt body treatments infused with herbs and fruits (helpful for removing toxins), outdoor rain showers, a vitality pool, and a juice bar tucked away in the ancient rice barn.
-In addition to the spa, wellness amenities include a 60-foot lap pool, chic cabanas for a post-sun nap, daily yoga classes, tennis, free kayaking, snorkeling, and paddleboards.
-PLUS a full-service gym that could rival any NYC Equinox.
+On Site: The award-winning, indoor/outdoor, 15,000-square-foot Thai House Spa is located in a 300-year-old home that was transported from Thailand to Anguilla in the 1980s.
+Treatments include Japanese face massage, chakra-balancing head and scalp treatments, along with Balinese and Thai massages.
+The spa is also home to Anguilla's only hammam, Bohique Mud Deck for mud and salt body treatments infused with herbs and fruits (helpful for removing toxins), outdoor rain showers, a vitality pool, and a juice bar tucked away in the ancient rice barn.
+In addition to the spa, wellness amenities include a 60-foot lap pool, chic cabanas for a post-sun nap, daily yoga classes, tennis, free kayaking, snorkeling, and paddle boards.
+Plus a full-service gym that could rival any NYC Equinox.

 What to Do Nearby

-There’s no judgement if you don’t leave the resort property and crystal-clear bay, but if you feel adventurous, here’s what else you can do during your stay.
-Explore the other beaches and coves of the island by sailboat, glass-bottom boat, or on bikes.
+There’s no judgement if you don’t leave the resort property and crystal-clear bay, but if you feel adventurous, you can explore Anguilla's beaches and coves by sailboat, glass-bottom boat, or bike.
 At seventeen miles long and three miles wide, it's easy to plan a coast-to-coast hiking experience — noteworthy trails include Katouche Trail, Limestone Bay, Brimegin Trail, and Windward Point.

-For an extra dose of glamour, do a day trip to St. Barts and book a sunset sailing cruise around the island.
-Or walk the boutique-lined streets of Gustavia and book lunch at Shellona on Shell Beach, a pristine bay with a beach covered with millions of pink seashells.
+For an extra dose of glamour, do a day trip to St. Barts and a sunset sail around the island.
+Or walk the boutique-lined streets of Gustavia and book lunch at Shellona on Shell Beach, a pristine bay with a beach covered in millions of pink seashells.